 paraphrased from a quote by Robert Southey, English Romantic Poet

 Ten years absorbing; followed by fifteen years of knowing everything; followed by the rest of your life wondering what happened.

 How could our fifteen best years not have been great – and unforgettable – with music like this?

-Louis Schoeman, (Farnie and Little Louis’ father) when he heard that a whole Portuguese family was living behind the Fruit & Veg shop in Warden Street, remarked: “Hmph – that’ll ripen the bananas.”
+Louis Schoeman, (Fanie, Marie, Little Louis, Lulu and Katrina’s father) when he heard that a whole Portuguese family was living behind the Fruit & Veg shop in Warden Street, remarked: “Hmph – that’ll ripen the bananas.”

 Maybe the same family, when they arrived in Harrismith, decided to join the Anglican Church.
 On the first day, the church warden politely inquired of the head of this large, obviously foreign family: “Are you Greek Orthodox?”
 “No”, came the reply, “Portuguese Fruit & Veg.”

-When Annie Bland used to ask her old mate, Dr Nel (Petronella) van Heerden, how she was, the stock phrase was “Oh, fair to bloody!”
+When Annie Bland used to ask her old mate, Dr Nel (Petronella) van Heerden, how she was, the stock phrase from that formidable character was “Oh, fair to bloody!”

 The Lotsoff Flats in Stuart Street were owned by Basil Lotsoff, who was enormously fat.
 Inevitably, he was called Lots of Basil.